bloomreach/brxm/site-toolkit/pagemodelapi/README.md

 The reason for this is that older versions at some point will be removed.
 We do not want to loose the GIT revision history however of course

+After having done the above, make sure to change where needed the 09 version to 10.
+Lastly don't forget to bump the version in SpringComponentManager.properties in components/core to the new version (assuming you want to bump the default to latest)

+     default.pagemodelapi.version

 Apart from the steps in this project, you might have to take similar steps in downstream (possibly enterprise) projects